itsravneet/GBDT-on-Donor-Choose-Dataset/README.md

 # GBDT-on-Donor-Choose-Dataset

-This is classification problem in which we have to predict if the given proposol will be accepted by the volunteers.
+This is classification problem in which we have to predict if the given proposol will be accepted by the volunteers. \n

-Dataset can be downloaded from here: https://www.kaggle.com/manasvee1/donorschooseorg-application-screening
+Dataset can be downloaded from here: https://www.kaggle.com/manasvee1/donorschooseorg-application-screening\n

-Dataset Features:
+Dataset Features: \n
         id - unique id of the project application teacher_id - id of the teacher submitting the application teacher_prefix - title of the teacher's name (Ms., Mr., etc.)